psilva261/timsort/README.md

 **timsort** is a Go implementation of Tim Peters's mergesort sorting algorithm.

-For many input types its 2-3 times faster than Go's built-in sorting.
-The main drawback of this sort method is that it is not in-place (as its is based on mergesort), and may put extra strain on garbage collector.
+For many input types it is 2-3 times faster than Go's built-in sorting.

+The main drawback of this sort method is that it is not in-place (as any mergesort), and may put extra strain on garbage collector.

 This implementation was derived from Java's TimSort object by Josh Bloch, which, in turn, was based on the original code by Tim Peters: